ZERO ENERGY OFFICE BUILDING

 Drawing on Passive House strategies, the design sets a regional standard in sustainability - from both economic and performance perspectives.

-Ed McGraw, founding partner and CEO of Ashley McGraw, explains, “This project will demonstrate to the commercial sector that net zero energy can be achieved for the same costs as a conventional office building—something that the developer community has been reluctant to pursue.
-We’re excited to collaborate with a client like SEF, who shares our commitment to regenerative design, and the proven value it offers to all stakeholders.”
+Andrew Schuster, Principal, explains, “This project will confirm to the commercial sector that net-positive energy can be achieved for the same costs as a conventional office building—something that the developer community has been reluctant to pursue.
+We’re excited to collaborate with a client like SEF who share our commitment to regenerative design and the proven value it offers to all stakeholders.”

 THE SEF BUILDING WILL CONSUME ABOUT 25% OF THE ENERGY USED BY COMPARABLE COMMERCIAL STRUCTURES WHILE GENERATING MORE THAN 130% OF THE ENERGY IT NEEDS.

-Located in the Lehigh Valley town of Schnecksville, PA, the SEF building will offer shared amenity spaces for tenants, including a conference room/classroom, kitchen, and restrooms.
-Groundbreaking is slated for April 2019; construction services will be provided by TN Ward Company.
-The project is anticipated to be completed by summer of 2019.
+The building will offer shared amenity spaces for tenants, including a conference room/classroom, kitchen, and restrooms.
+It is being done as a design/build project in partnership with TN Ward Company.
+Construction is expected to be completed in December 2019.